Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Wrapping

-Sometimes it's required to have long lines inside code blocks wrapped, but the above code blocks don't wrap the lines automatically.
-Of cause we can break the lines manually but this may make the content inconvenient for copy-pasting.
-To address this cases, additional markers wrapped, wrapped-code and wrapped-shell were defined.
+Sometimes it is required to have long lines inside code blocks wrapped, but the above code blocks don't wrap the lines automatically.
+Of course, lines can be broken manually, but this may make the content inconvenient for copy-pasting.
+To address these cases, additional markers wrapped, wrapped-code and wrapped-shell were defined.
 Here's an example:

 This is a long line that doesn't contain line breaks inside itself and that we want to be automatically wrapped so that the fenced code block is not scrolled.

-Just for comparison, a similar content will be scrolled in not wrapped fenced blocks:
+Just for comparison, a similar content will be scrolled in non-wrapped fenced blocks:

 This is a long line that doesn't contain line breaks inside itself and that we want to be scrolled so that the fenced code block doesn't exceed the page width.